 - Provide your original degrees, diplomas and certificates, including translated, notarized copies.
 Typically, they must be provided by your educational institution directly to your regulator.

-- Provide proof that you meet the English language proficiency requirements set by the regulator.
+- Provide proof that you meet your regulatory body’s English language proficiency requirements.

 - Provide information about your previous work experience.